metaminded/tabulatr2/README.md

   end %>
 ```

-To handle the actual batch action, we have to add a block to the <tt>find_for_table</tt> call in the controller:
+To handle the actual batch action, we have to add a block to the `find_for_table` call in the controller:

 ```ruby
   tabulatr_for Product do |batch_actions|